 Did you know over 1 billion pounds of synthetic pesticides are used worldwide every year?
 Even scarier, over 95% of these chemicals end up somewhere other than their target destination—such as in oceans, forests, drinking water, our food, and inside our homes, pets, children, even breast milk!
 By choosing Cedarcide, you’re helping combat this worldwide problem, and taking steps toward a brighter, less chemical-dependent future.
-Here’s 6 reasons you can feel good about switching to Cedarcide.
+Here are 6 reasons you can feel good about switching to Cedarcide.

 From flea collars to yard treatments to personal bug sprays, traditional pesticide use can have a serious impact on you and your family’s health, especially in the long term.
-Not to freak you out, but synthetic pesticides have been linked to all of the following health conditions:
+Not to freak you out, but many synthetic pesticides have been linked to all of the following health conditions:

 By switching to a non-toxic alternative like Cedarcide, you’re helping minimize you and your family’s pesticide exposure.
 Children and pregnant women stand to benefit the most from this switch.
 Studies show that children with parents who use chemical-based pesticides are at higher risk of behavior issues, brain damage, lower IQs and several types of childhood cancer.
-Because of their tendency to put their hands into their mouths and proximity to flooring (most floors are covered with pesticides), children absorb considerably more pesticides from the environment than adults.
+Because of their tendency to put their hands in their mouths and proximity to flooring (most floors are tainted with pesticides), children absorb considerably more pesticides from their environment than adults.
 And because of their low body weight, our kids are much more likely to be harmed by this exposure.

 As public health scientist Miriam Rotkin Ellman has said, “with a pesticide it doesn’t take very much to cause effects that will stay with kid[s] for the rest of their lives.”

 Much like children, our pets are extremely vulnerable to pesticide poisoning.
 Unfortunately, from flea collars to yard sprays, our pets have countless opportunities for exposure.
-Choosing naturally sourced yard sprays and pesticides over traditional, chemical-based options helps limit that exposure.
+Choosing naturally sourced yard sprays and pesticides over traditional chemical-based options helps limit that exposure.

 Think about it: Your pets live and play in your yard (they sometimes eat its grass, too!).
 Studies have shown that dogs exposed to lawn pesticides have up to a 70% higher chance of contracting potentially fatal canine malignant lymphoma.
 Other studies have found that bladder cancer is also associated with lawns treated with synthetic pesticides, with even indirect exposure from adjacent lawns raising your pet’s risk of this cancer.
 Chemical burns, gastrointestinal complications, organ failure, even death—all have been associated with use of traditional flea and tick medications.
-In addition to using pet-safe bug repellents, we suggest consulting a vet or holistic vet to find the healthiest flea & tick precautions for you and your pup.
+In addition to using pet-safe bug repellents, we suggest consulting a vet or holistic vet to find the healthiest flea & tick options for you and your pup.

 A big issue with traditional pesticides is that they contaminate your home and lawn with toxins.
 Whether used inside or not, pesticides almost always find their way indoors.
 Pesticides applied to your lawn, for example, are easily introduced inside via windows, vents, shoes, and even your pet’s paws.
-Studies have found that even a week after outdoor pesticide treatments, pesticide residues are commonly found on indoor surfaces—including flooring, kitchen countertops, and tabletops.
-By choosing non-toxic options like Cedarcide, you’re helping reduce the levels of pesticides both inside and outside your home, doing a big favor to the environment, wildlife and your neighbors in the process.
+Studies have found that within a week after outdoor pesticide treatments, pesticide residues are commonly found on indoor surfaces—including flooring, kitchen countertops, and tabletops.
+By choosing non-toxic options like Cedarcide, you’re helping reduce the levels of pesticides both inside and outside your home, doing a big favor to the environment, wildlife, and your neighbors in the process.

 Without you we could not support the causes that inspire us!
 Animal welfare is one such cause essential to the Cedarcide mission.
 In addition to supporting animal rescues and founding the Cedarcide Horse Rescue, our team spends a great deal of their personal lives fostering and volunteering for disadvantaged cats, dogs and other animals.